noobfromPitt/noobfrompitt.github.io/_posts/2020-05-28-research-nmappacketanalysis.md

 Nmap done: 1 IP address (1 host up) scanned in 11.83 seconds
 ```

+At this point, we know how `nmap` checks if port is open.
+Here port 999 is open.
+Lets understand what `nmap` does next to find information about the service.

 After `nmap` detects the port to be open, it establishes a TCP connection and waits for a few seconds to check if the service replies back with a welcome banner (some services do this). `nmap` matches this with signatures in `/usr/share/nmap/nmap-service-probes` to determine service.
 This file has tons of signatures matching replies from various services.
 Not all services give these welcome banners.
 We can see this happen with `ssh`.